Improving Generalization of Neural Combinatorial Optimization for Vehicle Routing Problems via Test-Time Projection Learning: Experiment

-The robustness of TTPL-MVDF was evaluated on cross-distribution instances (cluster, explosion, and implosion) from \cite{fang2024invit}.
-Compared against LEHD without projection and LEHD with seed projection, TTPL-MVDF demonstrated a significant improvement in the base model's robustness.
+The robustness of TTPL-MVDF is evaluated on cross-distribution instances (cluster, explosion, and implosion) from \cite{fang2024invit}.
+Compared against LEHD without projection and LEHD with seed projection, TTPL-MVDF demonstrates a significant improvement in the base model's robustness.
 These findings (see Appendix \ref{exp:cross-distribution} for full results) validate the effectiveness of our proposed method in handling distributional shifts.

-\section{Conclusion, Limitation, and Future work}
+\section{Conclusion, Limitation, and Future Work}

 In this work, we have presented an LLM-driven projection learning framework to improve model generalization in large-scale vehicle routing problems (VRPs).
 The core idea is to utilize an LLM to model the relationship between training and test data distribution, thereby informing the generation of an optimized projection strategy.
-To further boost performance, we developed Multi-View Decision Fusion (MVDF), which presents the model with multiple views of the original problem instance, enabling it to select the most confident one to guide node selection at each construction step.
-Empirical evaluation on diverse synthetic and real-world TSP and CVRP benchmarks confirms that our approach markedly enhances the zero-shot generalization capability of a base model (trained solely on 100-node instances) to large-scale instances. \paragraph{Limitation and Future work} While TTPL-MVDF shows superior performance on large-scale instances, a limitation of TTPL-MVDF is the relatively slow convergence to optimal strategies within its LLM optimization phase.
+To further boost performance, we have developed Multi-View Decision Fusion (MVDF), which presents the model with multiple views of the original problem instance, enabling it to select the most confident one to guide node selection at each construction step.
+Empirical evaluation on diverse synthetic and real-world TSP and CVRP benchmarks confirms that our approach markedly enhances the zero-shot generalization capability of a base model (trained solely on 100-node instances) to large-scale instances. \paragraph{Limitation and Future Work} While TTPL-MVDF shows superior performance on large-scale instances, a limitation of TTPL-MVDF is the relatively slow convergence to optimal strategies within its LLM optimization phase.
 In the future, we will investigate more efficient LLM optimization operators for improved evolution speed.